paradicms/paradicms.github.io/docs/reference/apps/index.md

 ### `work-search`

 The `work-search` app provides a faceted and full-text search interface over a set of `Work`s.
-The app can be [configured](../app-configuration.md) to facetize, filter, and search arbitrary domain-specific `Work` imageProperties such as [Costume Core](http://www.ardenkirkland.com/costumecore/) `condition`.
+The app can be [configured](../app-configuration.md) to facetize, filter, and search arbitrary domain-specific `Work` properties such as [Costume Core](http://www.ardenkirkland.com/costumecore/) `condition`.

 ![Screenshot of work-search app](work-search.png)